100% Compatible with the Gregorian Calendar

-7. Which year will have three Fridays on the 13th day?
+8. Which year will have three Fridays fallin on the 13th day?

 No Friday will fall on the 13th day because no month will start on Sunday.

-9. Do you remember the school-term dates of any school year?
+9. Can you remember the school term dates of any school year?

-In the Weeky calendar, schools can rely on a repeatable and reusable school calendar without any annual renewal.
-Teachers, students, and parents can easily remember and follow the consistent school calendar of any school year.
-That will also be convenient for arranging annual activities, such as term-break special studies, multiple weeks of sports drills, overseas travels, etc.
+In the Weeky Calendar, schools can always use the same repeatable and reusable annual schedule.
+Teachers, students, and parents can easily remember and follow the same school calendar for any school year.
+That will be convenient for arranging activities, such as term-break special studies, multiple weeks of sports drills, overseas travels, etc.

-Yes, it is still accurate.
-The Weeky calendar currently follows the same rules of leap years as the Gregorian calendar.
-However, unlike the Gregorian calendar, the Weeky calendar allows a skip of the leap day in any leap year as a calibration according to the astronomical observances of the Earth’s Orbit.
+Yes, it is somehow accurate.
+The Weeky Calendar follows the same leap years as the Gregorian calendar.
+However, unlike the Gregorian calendar, it allows a skip of any leap year as a calibration based on the astronomical observances of the Earth’s Orbit.

 That will be much more useful and flexible than the current complicated and stiff calendar system.
 Here are some examples:

 The Final State

 The Weeky Calendar has three special days well-prepared for the seamless switch of the leap day.